 3. Unless otherwise agreed, the place for the receipt delivery of the documents and payment is the buyer's city but the time for payment is only after arrival of the goods, since under paragraph (b), and Sections 2-512 and 2-513 the buyer is under no duty to pay prior to inspection.
-Tender of a document of title requires that the seller be ready. willing and able to transfer possession of a tangible document of title or control of an electronic document of title to the buyer.
+Tender of a document of title requires that the seller be ready, willing and able to transfer possession of a tangible document of title or control of an electronic document of the seller's place of business, or if none, the seller's residence.
+Delivery as to documents of title is stated in Article title to the buyer.